DamnWidget/anaconda/README.md

 #### Environment hook files

-If a valid environment hook config file (called ```.anaconda```) exists in the root of your working folder it will bet used instead of project or general anaconda configuration.
+If a valid environment hook config file (called ```.anaconda```) exists in the root of your working folder or in any directory level up to drive root folder, it will be used instead of project or general anaconda configuration.
 A valid ```.anaconda```  hook file is as follows.

     {
         "python_interpreter": "pypy-c2.0",